ChirayuXD/Netflix-Landing-Page/README.md

 # Netflix-Landing-Page
-This repository consists of the files which I have made to construct a landing webpage of Netflix as a personal project I have used HTML,CSS and Javascript to make the site responsive Run the site at the link-https://chirayuxd.github.io/Netflix-Landing-Page/
+This repository consists of the files which I have made to construct a landing webpage of Netflix as a personal project I have used HTML,CSS and Javascript to make the site responsive.
+Run the site at the link-https://chirayuxd.github.io/Netflix-Landing-Page/

 Screenshots-